coryhymel/SBBrightCoveVideoUploadOperation/README.md

 A simple NSOperation subclass for uploading video to BrightCove independent of their SDK.

-/**
- Initilize the operation with a video item URL and file extension.
+Initialize with a NSURL to a local video file along with an extension.

- @param videoURL The NSURL to the local video you want to upload to BrightCove.
- @param fileExtension The file extension for the local video.
 Do not include "." in it.
 Simply pass in "m4v" or "mov".
 DO NOT pass in ".m4v".

- @return self
- */
-- (id)initWithLocalVideoWithURL:(NSURL*)videoURL fileExtenstion:(NSString*)fileExtension;
+`- (id)initWithLocalVideoWithURL:(NSURL*)videoURL fileExtenstion:(NSString*)fileExtension`

-/**
- The name of the video.
-Do not inlude a file extension in this.

- @note Optional.
-If this is not set, the video name will be set as, "MMddyyyyHHmm" using the current `NSDate` for reference.
+ You can optionally set the video name.
+If you do not explicitly set the video name, it will be generated using the current `NSDate` in the format of `MMddyyyyHHmm`.

- */
-@property NSString *videoName;
+`@property NSString *videoName`

-/**
- The video description.

- @note Optional.
-If not set, the video description will be set as "Created at: MMddyyyyHHmm" using the current `NSDate` for reference.
+ You can optionally set the video description.
+If you do not explicitly set the video description, it will be generated using the current `NSDate` in the format of: "Created at: `MMddyyyyHHmm`".

- */
-@property NSString *videoDescription;
+`@property NSString *videoDescription`

-/**
- Completion block called once the upload operation has been completed.

- @param success If the operation was successful or not
- @param errorDisplayString As opposed to an NSError, this is pretty formatted string to display to the user

- @note Optional.
- */
+ A completion block that is called when the operation is complete or if an error occurred.
+The `errorDisplayString` is a human readable string describing the error that occurred.

-@property (copy)void(^completion)(BOOL success, NSString *errorDisplayString);
+`@property (copy)void(^completion)(BOOL success, NSString *errorDisplayString)`